django-cms/djangocms-text-ckeditor5/README.rst

     INSTALLED_APPS = [..., "djangocms_text_ckeditor5", ...]

-Add an editor frontend to your installed apps (if different from the default TipTap frontend), and set the editor you want to use:
+and set the editor you want to use:

 .. code-block:: python

-    INSTALLED_APPS = [..., "djangocms_text_ckeditor5", ...]
     TEXT_EDITOR = "djangocms_text_ckeditor5.ckeditor5"